Frequently asked questions about tritium

 A: Yes, in very small, undetectable amounts.
 Water with low but detectable levels of tritium enters Indian Creek on the Fermilab site.
 After it leaves the Fermilab site, the creek continues another roughly five miles, gathering more water, before flowing into the Fox River.
 During this process the water containing tritium from Fermilab is diluted enough that the tritium is no longer detectable.

-Fermilab also sends an average of 95,000 gallons of sanitary sewer water per day to the Batavia Wastewater Treatment Facility, which discharges its treated water into the Fox River.
+Fermilab also sends an average of 61,015 gallons of sanitary sewer water per day to the Batavia Wastewater Treatment Facility, which discharges its treated water into the Fox River.
 There is no treatment process that can remove tritium from water, but the low levels of tritium we measure in our sanitary sewer water is diluted to undetectable levels by the time it reaches the Fox River.
-The highest concentration of tritium measured in the sanitary sewer water as it leaves the Fermilab site was about 33 pCi/ml, but is rarely detected at levels above single digits.
-By the time the water reaches the Fox River, that tritium has been diluted to an estimated level of 0.007 pCi/ml.
+The highest concentration of tritium measured in the sanitary sewer water as it leaves the Fermilab site was about 33 pCi/ml (in 2019), but is rarely detected at levels above single digits.
+By the time the water reaches the Fox River, that tritium has been diluted to an estimated level of 0.002 pCi/ml.
 For comparison, rain water contains tritium at a level of 0.1 to 0.3 pCi/ml.
-See this graphic for more information.
+See Sewer Water Dilution graphic for more information.

 Q: Is tritium affecting the ground water or well water?